allefeld/pandoc-defaults/python/README.md

   -f, --first  process only the first format
   -c, --clean  delete all files resulting from formats

+environment variables:
+  PD_PANDOC: if set, used as the name of the Pandoc executable

 exit status:
   0: no warnings or errors
   1: one or more warnings
   2: one or more of the formats failed
   3: failed completely
  ````